ASFHyP3/hyp3-flood-monitoring/README.md

 The Hazard API authorization tokens are available in the `tools_user_accounts` secret in AWS Secrets Manager (in the HyP3 AWS account), via the secret keys `PDC Hazard API auth token (prod)` and `PDC Hazard API auth token (test)`.

+## TODO

+Document how to run the two lambda functions and the purpose of the `scripts` branch.